-Following the success of the cycling challenge we are launching three new SBIR competitions in partnership with Enterprise Ireland.
-We are looking for smart and low cost innovative solutions to tackle illegal dumping, to monitor and predict blocked gullies in high risk flooding areas and to design wayfinding solutions in the Dublin region.
+We are now looking for smart, low-cost, highly innovative solutions to tackle the problem of illegal dumping across Dublin, to monitor and predict blocked gullies in high-risk flooding areas, and to design wayfinding solutions in the Dublin region.

 Simon Brock, Administrative Officer, Waste Management Services, Dublin City Council said about illegal dumping: “The problem of illegal dumping affects the urban, suburban and rural areas of the Dublin region.
 Finding solutions to this problem will not only improve the appearance and enjoyment of our environment but also reduce the significant costs associated with the removal and disposal of illegally dumped waste.”

 The challenge is open for applications from 27th April until 12th June at noon.